MOHDWAQASSHEIKH/Business-360---Brick-mortar-and-e-commerce/README.md

 AtliQ Hardware, a prominent global manufacturer, initiated an exciting journey to unlock the potential of data-driven insights essential for informed decision-making across various business sectors.
 Faced with challenges in extracting meaningful insights from their data, we were tasked with developing comprehensive reports and interactive dashboards to illuminate the data they provided.

 💻 Skills Acquired
-Power BI
+🔹Power BI
-Power Query Editor
+🔹Power Query Editor
-DAX Language
+🔹DAX Language
-DAX Studio (for report optimization)
+🔹DAX Studio (for report optimization)
-Project Management Tools
+🔹Project Management Tools

 📊 Power BI Techniques Covered
 🔹 Project Initiation Questions
 🔹 Calculated Column Creation